Japanese is affecting the English lexicon in new ways | The Japan Times

 Indra Levy, associate professor of Japanese literature at California’s Stanford University, notes that whereas precedents often named a specifically Japanese object (“geisha” or “anime”), the latest loanwords represent a new level of interplay between Japan and the world.
 She says these words show, “the broadening and deepening of Japan’s international influence on ‘high popular culture,’ by which I mean the vocabulary of daily life — eating, emailing or texting, and consuming — shared by countries around the world that enjoy large middle-class populations.”

 So how exactly do loanwords “become” English?
 There’s no absolute litmus test.
-In the formal world of dictionaries, lexicographers pour over traditional media, literature and an expanding myriad of web-based forms.
+In the formal world of dictionaries, lexicographers pore over traditional media, literature and an expanding myriad of web-based forms.
 Experts at Merriam-Webster decide a word merits inclusion when usage benchmarks are reached: “A word must be used in a substantial number of citations that come from a wide range of publications over a considerable period of time … and have enough citations to allow accurate judgments about its establishment, currency and meaning.”

 Out in the real world, Doi loosely identifies three phases in the process of migration from Japanese to English.